kbg2201/CS479/week7/week7.md

 3. Identify the entry point of the DLL injection.
 Where is DllMain?

 The entry point of the DLL injection would be in the .dll file which is the function of malware.
 To find Dllmain I had to observe the .dll file.
+The .dll Main was named entry and had 3 parameters.

 4. This malware does something every ______ seconds.
 How often, and where is the loop where that waiting happens?